BOKD-189/peanux_ggj2020/readme.md

 3. Add your `NOTION_TOKEN` and `BLOG_INDEX_ID` as environment variables in [your project](https://vercel.com/docs/integrations?query=envir#project-level-apis/project-based-environment-variables).
 See [here](#getting-blog-index-and-token) for how to find these values
 4. Do final deployment with `vc`

-Note: if redeploying with `vc` locally and you haven't made any changes to the application's so
+Note: if redeploying with `vc` locally and you haven't made any changes to the application's source and only edited in Notion you will need use `vc -f` to bypass build de-duping

+## Creating Your Pages Table

+**Note**: this is auto run